oer4sdi/OER-DataAccessVia-OGC-API-Features/README.md

-# OER_DataAccessVia_WFS
+# OER_DataAccessVia OGC API Features
-OER on how to use classic OGC WFS for accessing INSPIRE datasets on Protected Sites
+OER on how to use OGC API Features for accessing and using gespatial data